Skip to content

 static readonly settingsSchema: Schema = SettingsSchema;

-static async registered(RED: any) {
+static async registered(RED: RED) {

 RED.log.info("my-node type registered");